-Armed with nothing more than his own signature sound and a desire to connect every day with fans of that sound, Justin has created a Social Media following of well over a half-million fans on Facebook, a quarter-million subscribers on YouTube, and 30,000+ followers on Instagram.
+Armed with nothing more than his own signature sound and a desire to connect every day with fans of that sound, Justin has created a Social Media following of well over a million fans on Facebook and YouTube, and 50,000+ followers on Instagram.

 Justin has been declared a “must-see act” by Guitar World, lauded as an “American Master” by John Carter Cash, and a “musical visionary” by Ted Nugent..
 He has had his “funk” praised by Bootsy Collins, and his musical approach described as “timeless” by North Mississippi Allstar frontman Luther Dickinson.
 He has been recognized as Slidestock International Slide Guitar Champion, and his original music has been licensed to Wieden & Kennedy, Dodge Motor Co, Ken Burns, Florentine Films, the Discovery Channel, Animal Planet, PBS, scores of independent film, and the list keeps growing.
 When legendary filmmaker David Lynch was recently asked by Pitchfork Magazine what current musical artist he'd most like to work with, he cited Justin Johnson.